-Although I am not a medical professional, I was diagnosed with rosacea years ago.
-I have gone through the gamut of traditional and alternative therapies, and I can tell you what works for me.
+Years ago, I was diagnosed with rosacea.
+Although I am not a medical health professional, I have tried the gamut of traditional and alternative therapies.
+I would like to share which remedies have worked for me.

 In desperation, when I was first diagnosed with rosacea, I went the traditional route of tetracycline antibiotics.
-While antibiotics can be useful for calming a flare up, the effects are not lasting and extended use will damage the digestive tract.
+While antibiotics can be useful for calming a flare-up, the effects are not long-lasting, and extended use will damage the digestive tract.

 Which came first, rosacea or Demodex mites?
-Since all human beings are host to Demodex mites, it´s hard to say.
+Since all human beings are host to these mites, it's hard to say.
 But studies have shown that rosacea patients are infested with a higher ratio of Demodex mites.
-That could be due to a weakened immune system which compromises the skin´s protective barrier.
-Or it could be that the Demodex mites cause rosacea flareups.
+That could be due to a weakened immune system which compromises the skin's protective barrier.
+Or it could be that the these mites cause rosacea flare-ups.

-Either way, the key to eradicate an overabundance of Demodex mites lies in a healthier diet devoid of processed foods and sugar and improved digestive health.
+Either way, the key to eradicating an overabundance of Demodex mites lies in a healthier diet devoid of processed foods and sugar and improved digestive health.
 With patience, your immune system will improve.
-The Demodex mites will have no choice but to find another host.
+These mites will have no choice but to find another host.